Chloe is involved in TWO OVC Clinical Trials!

 By using this new technology, Dr. Oblak can make sure that her patients have the best possible staging and treatment outcomes!
 Chloe is doing very well and is continuing treatment with chemotherapy from the OVC Oncology service.

+By participating in this interventional study, Chloe is helping us to develop protocols to better diagnose and treat dogs with lung tumours in the future.
 The results can also be applied to other tumour types in both dogs and cats!
 Dr. Oblak is also working closely with human researchers that hope to apply these techniques for surgery in humans with lung tumours!